nautobot/nautobot-app-device-lifecycle-mgmt/docs/software_lifecycle.md

     ```

-## Ordering of the Validated Software objects
+### Ordering of the Validated Software objects in a list

 A given device/inventory item can be matched by multiple Validated Software objects.

-If there is more than one Validated Software object matching software assigned to the device then the list of Validated Software object device is ordered according to the following rules:
+If there is more than one Validated Software object matching software assigned to the device/inventory item then the list of Validated Software objects ordered according to the following rules.

-### Ordering for devices
+#### Ordering for devices

 1. Device is listed in the `devices` attribute, `preferred` flag set to `True`
 2. Device's device type AND device role are listed in the `device_types` and `device_roles` attributes,  `preferred` flag set to `True`